ozsynergy/db-benchmark/OPTIMIZATION.md

 - **Cost-effective ranking** (ts_rank vs. similarity calculation)

 This brings PostgreSQL and AlloyDB text search performance on par with MySQL's FULLTEXT implementation while providing more advanced features.

+**MongoDB Optimization Key Takeaway**: Proper indexing is critical - MongoDB's update/delete performance improved **236x** simply by adding an index on the `id` field used in query filters.